Create your backlog

 To move an item in the list using the keyboard, hold the Alt key down and use the up and down arrows.

-You can also move an item to the top of the list or specify a value to reorder within the list.
+Also, using the context menu for an item, you can move it to the top of the list or specify a value within the list.

 Create a portfolio backlog